manGoweb/MangoPress/README.md

   * `wp-content` - WP content directory
   * `wp-core` - WP distribution installed via composer
 * `theme` - main WP theme with all templates and original assets
 * `vendor` - composer packages

 ## Theme development

 You are going to spent the most of your time in the `theme` directory.
 Follow these code architecture instructions to avoid a loss of your sanity:

 * Use `index.php` and other WP template files as controllers (php code only).
 Controller should define and fill a context for an actual template.
-* Use `templates/*.latte` as views (templates).
+* Use templates `views/*.latte` as views.
 All the HTML chunks belong here.
 Work with given context only and do not execute unnecessary php code.
 * Assets source directories are `styles`, `scripts` and `images` and the [mango-cli](https://github.com/manGoweb/mango-cli) compiles them to the `public/assets` distribution directory.

 ## Manage WP plugins